dral3x/SPChart/README.md

 ## Usage

-There are good running examples in the *demo project*, inside this repository.
+There is a nice *demo app* in the Example folder.

 Each chart has a well documented header file.
 Please refer to them to understand how to customize them.